Running Start

 Running Start should be a yearlong commitment.
 Due to timelines and calendars often not matching, starting or ending the program midyear may adversely impact high school credits and progress toward graduation.

-Each quarter (Fall, Winter, Spring), students must meet with their BHS counselor to review BHS graduation status and complete the Enrollment Verification Form (EVF).
+Each quarter, students must meet with their BHS counselor to review their graduation status and complete the Enrollment Verification Form (EVF).
 Students are responsible for making an appointment with their high school counselor.
-The EVF is required by the college running start office to register for colleges classes.
+The EVF is required by the college running start office to fund your college tuition.
 Students who register for college courses that are not authorized on the EVF form by the BHS counselor risk progress toward graduation.

 Running Start courses taken to fulfill high school graduation requirements must be listed on the Northshore School District’s Equivalency chart.
 Please consult with your counselor regarding the courses you can take for graduation credits if you are unsure.